Americans with Disabilities Act Financing Program

 - Has 15 or fewer full-time equivalent employees.

 - Has a total annual gross income from all sources of less than one million dollars ($1,000,000).
+Coming in 2018, income limit will increase to less than $5 million in total annual gross income from all sources.

 - Facilities with 10,000 or less square feet.